The Christie NHS Foundation Trust

 Visiting Residency

-Fluent in English [Will require International English Language Testing System (IELTS) proficiency (at the time of commencing position)]
+Fluent in English.
+Proficiency in International English Language Testing System (IELTS) exam by the time of commencing position is required.

 Programme description